O11WL1D/16_bit_computer/README.md

 new input output plan-> each module will have an input and output bus, which will be visible, and can be controlled by the functional simulation.

+I will now resume my work on the alu.